knewplay/book-programming-essential/toolset/tools.md

 Each commit does have a unique identifier, but instead of being some arbitrary number like 1, 2, or 3, it's a long, funky-looking string generated through a process called SHA-1.
 Imagine this: You have a magical machine that turns any document, no matter how big, into a unique combination of letters and numbers.
 To be more precise, this is a 40-character fingerprint derived from your changes and associated metadata.
 This ensures each commit is distinct and allows for precise tracking.
 In Git, every time you save your progress (or "commit"), your work goes through this machine, and out comes a special code.
 This code, or "hash", is like a unique name tag for that specific moment in your project.
 So, when you want to revisit a past moment, you just need to reference its unique hash ID!

 And how do you know at which point you are at in this series of snapshots?
-Sure, you can say "I want to go to commit 4f5h...359b", but what keeps track of this?
-That is thanks to the HEAD pointer.
+Sure, you can say "I want to go to commit 4f5h...359b", but what keeps track of your current position?
+That is, what keeps track of which snapshot your working directory is reflecting?

+Enter the HEAD pointer.

 The HEAD is a pointer that tells you where you are in the repository.
 It usually points to the latest commit in the branch you're currently working on.
 If you switch branches (which we will see later) or retract a previous commit, the HEAD will move accordingly, as shown in the illustration below.